-Hearty chicken nachos topped with Monterey Jack cheese sauce and a bold-flavored salsa made with roasted poblano pepper, tomatillos, jalapeno, cilantro and lime.
+Hearty chicken nachos topped with Monterey Jack cheese sauce and a bold-flavored salsa made with roasted poblano pepper, tomatillos, jalapeño, cilantro and lime can double as an appetizer or a main dish.

 - 2 to 3 cups cooked chicken tenderloins, shredded